The Refugee Ceiling

-In the face of these reductions as well as travel bans, many people are speaking out for a more welcoming stance toward refugees and for an increase in the number of arrivals.
-Add your voice to the chorus of those standing up for refugees.
-Let the administration and your elected officials know that these executive orders are not representative of the United States that we know and love.
-Below are some suggested actions.
+In the face of these reductions as well as travel bans, many people are speaking out in favor of a more welcoming stance toward refugees and an increase in the number of arrivals.
+Add your voice to the chorus of those standing up for refugees and let the presidential administration and your elected officials know that these executive orders are not representative of the United States that we know and love.
+Below are some suggested actions:

-Sample Script: “I’m your constituent from [City, State], and I support refugee resettlement in the U.S. I am strongly opposed to President Trump’s “Presidential Determination” that reduced the number of arrivals to 45,000 this year.
-I urge you to do everything you can to increase the rate of arrivals so that at least the 45,000 will be admitted before the end of the federal fiscal year, October 31, 2018.
-I also urge you as a member of Congress, which must approve each Presidential Determination, to endorse an arrival increase to 90,000 for FY 2018-19.
+Sample Script: “I’m your constituent from [City, State], and I support refugee resettlement in the U.S. I am strongly opposed to the current “Presidential Determination” that has reduced the number of arrivals to 18,000 this year.
+I urge you to do everything you can to increase the rate of arrivals so that at least the 85,000 will be admitted before the end of the federal fiscal year.